sanchitakanade/JavaProjects/Git_CS310_BinarySearch/src/README.md

 ## Project Description

-1. In this program, I have implemented BinarySearch algorithm by two different ways, using a recursive method and using non recursive method.
+1. In this program, I have implemented BinarySearch algorithm using two different ways, a recursive method and non recursive method.
 2. This program searches a particular element (eg. 5 here) into the given array 'arr' using both BinarySearch implementations and then print results for both.

 ## Getting Started